dotnet/docs/docs/standard/io/buffers.md

 [!code-csharp[](temp/MyClass.cs?name=snippet7)]

 The preceding logic creates a `ReadOnlySequence<byte>` with empty segments and shows how those empty segments affect the various APIs:
-- `ReadOnlySequence<T>.Slice` with a `SequencePosition` pointing to an empty segment will preserve that segment.
+- `ReadOnlySequence<T>.Slice` with a `SequencePosition` pointing to an empty segment preservs that segment.
-- `ReadOnlySequence<T>.Slice` with an int will skip over the empty segments.
+- `ReadOnlySequence<T>.Slice` with an int skips over the empty segments.
-- Enumerating the `ReadOnlySequence<T>` will enumerate the empty segments as well.
+- Enumerating the `ReadOnlySequence<T>` enumerates the empty segments.

 ### Gotchas